Transportation of Dangerous Goods (TDG)

 “I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name, are properly classified and packaged, have dangerous goods safety marks properly affixed or displayed on them, and are in all respects in proper condition for transport according to the Transportation of Dangerous Goods Regulations.”

 A shipping document identifies the dangerous goods being transported.
 In some cases, the quantity of dangerous goods being shipped may not require placards; however, the shipping documents must contain all required information.
 The shipper must complete the shipping document before allowing Day & Ross to take the dangerous goods.
 It is the shipper’s responsibility to create their own shipping document.
 There is no specific form that a shipper must use.
-However, the shipping document must list the required information as shown
+However, please see how the shipping document for dangerous goods must list the required information as shown in